ericskim/redax/readme.md

 ### TODOs

-- Rewrite control predecessors to use relational operators instead.
-  - Sink sets are modules
-- Overwritten operators for parallel composition "|" --> "*", refine "+", series ">>"
-- Make symbolic backend a class attribute.
-  - How to deal with different imports
-  - Generic predicate manipulation wrapper around py-aiger and dd.
-  - Make the dependencies on the bdd manager more explicit.
-Reordering with python's quasi-pass-by-value semantics and multiple managers is hard to deal with.
-- Decompose predicate into assumption-guarantee encoding.
+- Scale up lunar lander
+  - Fix issues with unnecessary blocking with position modules dependencies on angle.
+  - Iterator for shifted but bounded space.
-- Variable = name + types
+- Make a variable = name + types object
--  Quantizers for interfaces should be higher order functions
 - Different iterators of input space
   - Iterators for the $2^{N-1}$ reduced grid traversal
-- Rewrite continuous cover grid to have an overlap parameter.
+- Rewrite continuous cover grid to have an overlap parameter

 ### Future Features

 - Support for disjoint union and product operations for spaces (thus adding support for hybrid spaces)
   - Requires a predicate bit name generator
+  - Quantizers for interfaces should be higher order functions.
+This will support ADTs.

 ## References